Skip to Content

 • Severe headaches

-• Large depressions in your skill
+• Large depressions in the skull

 • Eye bruising

-• Fluid leaking from your ears
+• Fluid leaking from ears

-• Blood trapped behind your eardrum
+• Blood trapped behind the eardrum

 • Fainting spells